0install/docs/docs/faq.md

 What is it?

-: Zero Install is a way to run software without an explicit installation step.
-This is easier (_install and run_ becomes just _run_) and safer (installation doesn't happen as root).
+: Zero Install is a decentralised cross-distribution software installation system.
+Features include full support for shared libraries (with a SAT solver for dependency resolution), sharing between users, and integration with native platform package managers.
+It supports both binary and source packages, and works on Linux, OS X, Unix and Windows systems.
+It is fully Open Source.

 How many Zero Install packages are there?

 : The [public mirror site](http://roscidus.com/0mirror/) provides a list of feeds we know about.
-There are currently more than 500, although the quality varies.
+There are currently more than 2000, although the quality varies.

 What are "decentralised" installation systems, and why are they important?